grpc/grpc-experiments/python/route_guide/README.md

 It assumes that you have read the [Getting started](https://github.com/grpc/grpc-common) guide and are familiar with [protocol buffers] (https://developers.google.com/protocol-buffers/docs/overview).

+This isn't a comprehensive guide to using gRPC in Python: more reference documentation is coming soon.

 ## Why use gRPC?

 This example is a simple route mapping application that lets clients get information about features on their route, create a summary of their route, and exchange route information such as traffic updates with the server and other clients.